HajerAlru/Assignment/README.md

 ## Acknowledgments

-I would like to express my gratitude to the University of Sunderland for providing the educational resources and support necessary for the completion of this project.
+I would like to express my gratitude to the University of Sunderland and my tutors for providing the educational resources and support necessary for the completion of this project.